-Russia, China, North Africa and Arab Gulf are main urea export hubs
+Russia, North Africa and Arab Gulf are main urea export hubs

-Russian exports supply to Europe and Latin America, while Arab Gulf exports supply to North America and Asia/Oceania.
-All the other flows, of more regional nature, like Venezuela to USA, Indonesia to other Asian countries etc, are only interesting to the extent that they affect the need for Black Sea/Arab Gulf material.
-As an example, if China reduces its export, the Arab Gulf is not able to supply Asia on its own.
-Black Sea urea will flow to Asia, and an upward price movement will tend to take place.
+Russian exports supply to Europe and Latin America, while Arab Gulf exports supply to North America, Latin Amerika and Asia/Oceania.
+Other flows, of more regional nature, like Indonesia to other Asian countries etc, are only interesting to the extent that they affect the need for e.g. Arab Gulf material.
+As an example, when China reduced its export, Arab Gulf diverted more supply to Asia.